ethereum-optimism/superchain-ops/tasks/opsep/update-l2pao-to-aliased-l1pao/VALIDATION.md

   **Before:** `0x000000000000000000000000b41890910b05dcba3d3def19b27e886c4ab406eb` <br/>
   **After:** `0x0000000000000000000000002fc3ffc903729a0f03966b917003800b145f67f3` <br/>
   **Meaning:** The `_owner` address variable is set to `0x2FC3ffc903729a0f03966b917003800B145F67F3`.
 The correctness of this slot is attested to in the Optimism repo at [storageLayout/ProxyAdmin.json](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/snapshots/storageLayout/ProxyAdmin.json#L4).
-The current owner of the `ProxyAdmin` contract is `0xb41890910b05dcba3d3def19b27e886c4ab406eb` which is a 1 of 1 Safe that was deployed to mirror the production environment configuration as close as possible.
+The current owner of the `ProxyAdmin` contract is `0xb41890910b05dcba3d3def19b27e886c4ab406eb`, which is a 1-of-1 Safe deployed to closely mirror the production environment configuration.
 The new `_owner` is `0x2FC3ffc903729a0f03966b917003800B145F67F3` which is the aliased L1 Proxy Admin Owner address i.e.
    ```
    0x1Eb2fFc903729a0F03966B917003800b145F56E2 + 0x1111000000000000000000000000000000001111 = 0x2FC3ffc903729a0f03966b917003800B145F67F3
    ```